glennmckechnie/weewx-sqlbackup/README.md

  Jun 13 21:05:42 masterofpis wee_reports[26062]: sqlbackup: Created backup in 0.31 seconds

     You'll need to adjust the values to suit you.
-Setting sql_debug = "2" in the skin.conf iwill help you while you do so.
+Setting sql_debug = "2" in the skin.conf will inform you while you make changes - look at the logs, or at the foot of the sqlbackup.html page.
     This script currently performs no error checking so check the resulting files for integrity.
     disk full, it will return silence!